-Check Your Progress l· ill in the blanks: 1 .
-An individual, his sons(s), and his grandson(s) become the members of a Joint Hindu Family by birth which is also called 2 .
-A of an organisation is an association of two or more persons who carry on a business together for the purpose of earning profits.
-3 .
-A partner is one who contributes capital, shares profits and losses of the firm but takes no part in the day to day management of the affairs of the firm.
-4 .
-The term means the stock or capital funds of company held jointly or in common by its owners. .
-5 partner lends his name for the goodwill and credit worthiness to the firm.
-6 .
+- An individual, his sons(s), and his grandson(s) become the members of a Joint Hindu Family by birth which is also called - A \\\\\\of an organisation is an association of two or more persons who carry on a business together for the purpose of earning profits. - A \\\\\\partner is one who contributes capital, shares profits and losses of the firm but takes no part in the day to day management of the affairs of the firm. - The term \\\\\\ means the stock or capital funds of company held jointly or in common by its owners. - partner lends his name for the goodwill and credit worthiness to the firm. - 6.
 Registration of a partnership firm is

-- Solo proprietorship business is suitable where the marketplace is limited, localized and where consumers give significance to delicate concentration.
-It is also considered appropriate for the manufacturer of merchandise which involves instruction manual expertise e.g. handicrafts, jewellery, tailoring, haircutting, etc. - The Joint Hindu Family (JHF) business is a type of the form of business organisation initiated only in India.
+- Sole proprietorship business is suitable where the marketplace is limited, localized and where consumers give significance to delicate concentration.
+It is also considered appropriate for the manufacturer of merchandise which involves instruction manual expertise e.g. handicrafts, jewellery, tailoting, haircuning, etc. - The Joint Hindu Family (JHF) business is a type of the form of business organisation initiated only in India.
 The success of Joint Hindu Family business is generally dependent upon the competence and effectiveness of the karta and the reciprocated and shared appreciative involving the co-parceners. - Each member of such a group is individually known as 'partner' and together the members are known as a 'partnership firm'.
-In a partnership firm, persons from umusual walks of life having capability, supervisory talent and expertise join collectively to carry on a business. - A Joint Stock Company form of business organisation is a voluntary association of persons to carry on a business through assistance from financial institutions and
+In a partnership firm, persons from unusual walks of life having capability, supervisory talent and expertise join collectively to carry on a business. - A Joint Stock Company form of husiness organisation is a voluntary association of persons to carry on a business through assistance from financial institutions and government.
+Normally it seems that a co-operative society is appropriate for small and medium size operations.

-- government.
-Normally it seems that a co-operative society is appropriate for small and medium size operations. - There are a number of factors to be measured while selecting a suitable form of business organisation.
+• There are a number of factors to be measured while selecting a suitable form of business organisation.
 These factors are inter-related and inter-dependent as well.